Hybrid Mount

 ./scripts/build-local.sh

-# Local build with prebuilt Kasumi LKM .ko assets
+# Local build with prebuilt Kasumi LKM .ko assets (full only)

 ./scripts/build-local.sh --release --kasumi-lkm-dir /path/to/kasumi-lkm